verida/documentation/docs/client-sdk/getting-started.md

 ## Authentication

-Initialize a connection to the Verida network using a private key stored on the user’s mobile device using the Verida Vault:
+Initialize a connection to the Verida network using a private key stored on the user’s mobile device using the Verida Wallet:

 ```tsx
 import { Network, EnvironmentType } from '@verida/client-ts';